 A mattress with a good price point isn’t all you want to look for.
-A mattress with proper support is essential for back sleepers.
+A mattress with proper support and firmness is essential for back sleepers.
 Back sleepers who sleep on a mattress that does not provide proper support will wake up with aches and pains.

 While back pain may be caused in many ways, a mattress type that offers insufficient support can exacerbate the problem, requiring longer healing periods.
 Sleeping on the right mattress will eliminate much of this back pain, and help you to heal faster.